-William "Bill" Lutz is a life-long resident of the City of Troy.
+William "Bill" Lutz is a life-long resident of the City of Troy and is currently serving his first term on the Troy City Council.
 With a history of accomplishments, he's ready to continue his commitment to serve the residents of the City of Troy.

 NEWS AND NOTES